Spartan2909/sanitise/configuration.md

 - `round`: Rounds the argument to the closest integer.
 The argument must be a float.
 - `ceiling`: Rounds the argument to the smallest integer higher than it.
 The argument must be a float.
 - `floor`: Rounds the argument to the largest integer smaller than it.
 The argument must be a float.
+- `concat`: Concatenates the two arguments.
+Both arguments must be strings.

 The `value` identifier refers to the current value in this column.
 To refer to the current value in another column, prefix that column's name with `value_`.
 For example, if you wanted to refer to the current value in the 'pulse' column, you would use the identifier `value_pulse`.
 Note that this refers to the raw (unprocessed) value in that column.
 Note that if the entry is null, this access will panic.
 This behaviour may change in the future.